devopscodegen/devops-cicd-pipeline-code-generator/cicd_pipeline_stages.md

 # Container file security and compliance scanning ( Pre-build test ) ( Security scan )
 - Checkov
-- Testing and security scanning results should be published to somewhere like JIRA for updating issues and ITSM for attaching to Change Requests.
 - It is recommended to use security platform like Checkmarx or Veracode for security scans and only use better tool if available.
 <br><br>